-If you or someone you're with may be having a stroke, pay particular attention to the time the symptoms began.
-Some treatment options are most effective when given soon after a stroke begins.
+If you or someone you're with may be having a stroke, pay attention to the time the symptoms began.
+Some treatments are most effective when given soon after a stroke begins.

-Signs and symptoms of stroke include:
+Symptoms of stroke include:

 - Problems seeing in one or both eyes.
-You may suddenly have blurred or blackened vision in one or both eyes, or you may see double.
+The person may suddenly have blurred or blackened vision in one or both eyes.
+Or the person may see double.

 - Trouble walking.
-You may stumble or lose your balance.
-You may also have sudden dizziness or a loss of coordination.
+Someone having a stroke may stumble or lose balance or coordination.